creativescala/creative-scala/plan.md

     * Exercises
       * Write an expression using integer literals, addition, and subtraction that evaluates to 42.
       * Append strings using the `++` method using both method style and operator style
+      * Precedence rules for operators
   * Now we can write more complex expressions we can talk about another use of types: stopping us from writing programs that don't make sense.
     * The types tells the computer what methods an object has.
     * If we try to call a method an object doesn't have, or give a parameter of the wrong type, the computer won't let us try to evaluate our code.
     * Examples
     * We can write expressions that fail to evaluate, but, because types are a compile time property, we can still give a type to.
     * Examples
     * Exercises.
-Which of these expressions can we evaluate?
+      * Which of these expressions can we evaluate?
 Which of these expressions evaluate successfully?
 Which expressions can we give a type to?
+      * *Challenge Exercise*: Our current model of computation is an expression (program text) evaluates to a value (something within the computer's memory).
+Is this sufficient?
+Can you think of ways to extend this model?
+(This is very open ended.
+Possible answers include effects, names, functions, etc.)
   * This is our most basic model.
 We will elaborate on it throughout the book.

 ### Pictures